MPMC-Lab/VQA_POISSON/README.md

 - `lib/classical_functions.py` : NumPy-based emulations of quantum state preparations and gate applications
 - `example_1D.ipynb` : Jupyter notebook to demonstrate a simple example of VQA_POISSON optimization in 1D.

-- `main_1D.py` : Main Python code for 1D optimization.
+- `main.py` : Main Python code for optimization.
+Make sure your credentials for IonQ and IBM are specified and the files in `input` are correctly initialized.

 - `input/rhs.csv` : User-defined RHS array to input in main_1D.py.
 Make sure grid_num is equal to the size of this array.
 - `input/initial_params.csv` : User-defined initial parameters for optimization.
 Make sure this is equal to the size of the number of parameters printed on the terminal.